The Virtual Assistant’s Guide to Onboarding Clients

-I recommend doing this along with your follow up email, but you can use your judgment, based off of the conversation that you had.
+I recommend doing this along with your follow-up email, but you can use your judgment, based on the conversation that you had.

 Let me stop and say that it is VITAL that you have a contract in place.
 Attorney Danielle Liss states that if there is ONE thing you do to protect yourself as a business owner, it’s to have a contract in place.

-I recommend using a contract signing software like Hellosign or Docusign to have your contract signed.
+I recommend using a contract signing software like Dropbox Sign or Docusign to have your contract signed.
 This is an easy way to have your contract signed without having the new client have to print, sign, scan, and email you back the contract.

 Once your contract is received, make sure that you keep a copy in a special folder on your computer.
 I would recommend even printing out a physical copy.
 Your contract is important to keep on hand and to reference as needed.